 Zachary D. Clopton is an Assistant Professor of Law at Cornell Law School.
-Formerly, he served as a Public Law Fellow at the University of Chicago Law School.
-His research focuses on civil procedure with an emphasis on complex litigation and conflict of laws.
-His teaching interests include civil procedure, federal courts, conflict of laws, international business transactions and litigation, and national security law.
+His research and teaching interests include civil procedure, complex litigation, international business transactions and litigation, and national security law.
 Clopton clerked for the Honorable Diane P. Wood of the United States Court of Appeals for the Seventh Circuit.
 He served as an Assistant United States Attorney in Chicago and he worked in the national security group at Wilmer Hale in Washington, D.C.
-His teaching responsibilities at the University of Chicago included Government Litigation and International Litigation in U.S. Courts.
-He also taught National Security Law at DePaul University College of Law.
+He also served as a Public Law Fellow at the University of Chicago Law School before joining Cornell Law School.
+His recent scholarship has appeared or is forthcoming in the Stanford Law Review, NYU Law Review, University of Chicago Law Review, California Law Review, and Cornell Law Review, among others.
 Clopton earned a BA from Yale University, an MPhil in International Relations from Cambridge University, where he was a Gates Foundation Scholar, and a JD from Harvard Law School.